kaiulrich/kulrich-CarND-MPC-Project/README.md

 ### Timestep Length and Elapsed Duration (N & dt)

-The values chosen for N and dt originally were 10 and 0.1 respectively to first give stable performance at lower speeds.
+* The values chosen for N and dt originally were 10 and 0.1 respectively to first give stable performance at lower speeds.

-Once a benchmark performance was reached dt was reduced to 0.05 to allow for greater speeds.
-A N value of 12 was chosen so as to keep the horizon T to an OK level, the values selected results in a T of 0.6s.
-As the vehicle is travelling at higher speeds a lower T is more acceptable.
+* Once a benchmark performance was reached dt was reduced to 0.05 to allow for greater speeds.
+* A N value of 12 was chosen so as to keep the horizon T to an OK level, the values selected results in a T of 0.6s.
+* As the vehicle is travelling at higher speeds a lower T is more acceptable.
 It was found that when trying to increase N any further resulted in deteriorating performance.

+### Model Predictive Control with Latency

+The latency was mainly handled by predicting the next state based on the latency applied to the kinematic model as per the equations below.
+Note here that px, py and psi are all 0s as we have transformed about the center point of the car.